Wayne Smith (rugby union)

-Wayne Ross Smith KNZM (born 19 April 1957) is a New Zealand rugby union coach and former player.
+Sir Wayne Ross Smith KNZM (born 19 April 1957) is a New Zealand rugby union coach and former player.
 He has won three Rugby World Cups; he was an assistant coach with New Zealand's men's team, the All Blacks, who won the 2011 and 2015 World Cups, and as head coach of the New Zealand women's team, the Black Ferns, won the 2021 World Cup, held in 2022.

-He was previously the head coach of New Zealand's men's team, the All Blacks (2000-2001), and assistant coach for two spells (2004–11 and 2015–2017).
-He is one of two coaches (with Steve Hansen) to win back-to-back World Cups.
+He was previously the head coach of New Zealand's men's team, the All Blacks (2000–2001), and assistant coach for two spells (2004–11 and 2015–2017).
 He also coached the Crusaders to win the 1998 and 1999 Super Rugby title, and the Chiefs to win the 2012 and 2013 Super Rugby titles.

 As a player, Smith won 17 international caps for New Zealand between 1980 and 1985.
 He also toured with the New Zealand Cavaliers in 1986, playing in one of the test matches against South Africa.

 Playing

 Growing up in Putāruru, Smith played for Waikato Secondary Schools in 1974, then worked his way up to the province's colt and B teams.
 He studied at Waikato University in Hamilton while playing club rugby in Putaruru, and in 1978 he was on the bench for one top grade Waikato match.
 "Frustrated" after that season, he decided to look for opportunities elsewhere, and moved to Canterbury where Belfast became his second (and final) club.

-Smith played for Canterbury under the leadership of Dougie Bruce and Alex Wyllie, and made his international debut in 1980.
+Smith played for Canterbury under the leadership of Doug Bruce and Alex Wyllie, and made his international debut in 1980.
 He played first five-eighth, winning 17 Test caps.

+In the Rugby Almanack of New Zealand, he was selected as one of the "Five players of the year" for the 1984 season.